-The LED on the GTO Control Box changes from red to yellow and the motors stop.
+The LED on the GTO Control Box changes from red to yellow and the motors stop (applies to mounts shipped after 02-25-00).

-The motors are overloaded, probably due to an unbalanced load on your mount.
+1. The motors are overloaded, probably due to an unbalanced load on your mount.

-Rebalance your telescope, then press one of the N-S-E-W buttons to reset the keypad.
+Rebalance your telescope, and then press one of the N-S-E-W buttons to reset the keypad.
 Re-enter the last object on your keypad and the scope will slew to the correct position.
 Even though your motors had stopped, the logic in the control box retained the scope position in memory.
 As long as you didn't change the pointing position of the scope, you are still calibrated.